-As datacenter network bandwidth keeps growing, proactive transport becomes attractive, where bandwidth is proactively allocated as "credits" to senders who then can send "scheduled packets" at a right rate to ensure high link utilization, low latency, and zero packet loss.
+Abstract-As datacenter network bandwidth keeps growing, proactive transport becomes attractive, where bandwidth is proactively allocated as "credits" to senders who then can send "scheduled packets" at a right rate to ensure high link utilization, low latency, and zero packet loss.
+Consequently, proactive solutions such as ExpressPass, NDP, Homa, etc., have been proposed recently.
 While promising, a fundamental challenge is that proactive transport requires at least one-RTT for credits to be computed and delivered.
 In this paper, we show such one-RTT "pre-credit" phase could carry a substantial amount of flows at high link-speeds, but none of existing proactive solutions treats it appropriately.
 We present Aeolus, a solution focusing on "pre-credit" packet transmission as a building block for proactive transports.
 Aeolus contains unconventional design principles such as scheduled-packet-first (SPF) that de-prioritizes the first-RTT packets, instead of prioritizing them as prior work.
 It further exploits the preserved, deterministic nature of proactive transport as a means to recover lost first-RTT packets efficiently.
-We have integrated Aeolus into ExpressPass[14], NDP[18] and Homa[29], and shown, through both implementation and simulations, that the Aeolus-enhanced solutions deliver significant performance or deployability advantages.
+Aeolus is compatible with all existing proactive solutions and readily implementable with commodity switches.
+We have integrated Aeolus into ExpressPass, NDP and Homa, and shown, via both implementation and simulations, that the Aeolus-enhanced solutions deliver significant performance or deployability advantages.
 For example, it improves the average FCT of ExpressPass by 56%, cuts the tail FCT of Homa by 20×, while achieving similar performance as NDP without switch modifications.